 An assignment is defined as the time period (days) between the first full operational period and the last full day worked, excluding travel.
+The last operational period is the last full day worked.

 Length of Assignment

 Standard assignment length is 14 working days, exclusive of travel.
 Assignments may be extended to 21, or an additional 14 days, but may not exceed 30 days.